 To attain the perfect composite part, a thermoset or thermoplastic process can be used, and one of the numerous methods for fabricating composite components.
-All involve some form of moulding, to shape the resin and reinforcement.
-A mould tool is required to give the uniformed resin and fibre combination its shape and some method of curing is needed.
+All involve some form of molding, to shape the resin and reinforcement.
+A mold tool is required to give the uniformed resin and fiber combination its shape and some method of curing is needed.

 |Uses yarns which can be re-melted||Uses resin which cannot be re-melted|

 |Increased impact resistance (in comparison to thermoset)||Excellent resistance to solvents and corrosives|

 |Lower molding cycle time||Excellent resistance to heat and high temperature|